Rotten‘Zine a division of The Rot Doctor, Inc. All rights reserved.

 Dear Rot Doctor,

-From Practical Sailor comes a quote: (See Link 1* at end of article.)
+From Practical Sailor comes a quote: (See Link 1*)

 I have found a better way to remove fiberglass from a plywood hull.